All Episodes

 I don't attack people.

-I get up every day and and I take a look at what's happening in the world, and if I see uh traditions and institutions that I think or people that I love or appreciate or made made the country great under attack, I will defend them.
+And if I see traditions and institutions that I think are people that I love or appreciate or made the country great under attack, I will defend them.

 And I had to put up today with listening to Oprah trash this guy.

-I had to listen to Frank Rich put up with trying to link this author to George Bush and then Maureen Dowd trying to say Clinton is a poignant endearing liar uh to respond to this is not an attack.
+I had to listen to Frank Rich put up with trying to link this author to George Bush and then Maureen Dowd trying to say Clinton is a poignant, endearing liar.

 No, don't do that.

-Uh uh who you're confusing me with, Kenny.
+Who you're confusing me with, Kenny?

-Y'all mean y'all just confused me.
+Y'all just confused me.

 You've got this image of me based more on what you think I am than what I am.

-And that's why you're confused.
+Well, you know, that's why you're confused.

 Well, Russ, I look at it like this here, Russ.

-Well, I'll defend the president too.
+Well, I'll defend the president, too.

 Wait a minute.